About the Breakdown Crane Association

 Organisation

 The BDCA operates on a generally informal basis.
-The day-to-day business of the association is normally conducted electronically via the Members Section of the Forum which has sub-forums for Safety & Training, Operation, Maintenance & Servicing, and Processes & Suppliers.
+Any internal business of the association will normally be conducted via the Members Only section of the Forum.

-The officers of the BDCA will normally appoint their own successors but, should it become necessary, members may decide amongst themselves on one or more successor officers, the process to be conducted within the Members Section of the BDCA website's forum.
+The officers of the BDCA may appoint their own successors but, should it become necessary, members may decide amongst themselves on one or more successor officers, the process to be conducted within the Members Only section of the Forum.

 Officers